2raj2raj/bitcoin-educational-content/courses/min201/en.md

 ### Mining explained: the puzzle analogy

 To explain the concept of mining in a simplified way, a relevant analogy can be used: that of a puzzle.
 Just like a puzzle, mining is a complex task to perform, but easy to verify once completed.
-In the context of Bitcoin mining, miners strive to solve a digital puzzle quickly.
+In the context of Bitcoin mining, miners strive to solve a complex digital puzzle as quickly as possible.
 The first miner to solve the puzzle presents their solution to the entire network, which can then easily verify its validity.
 This successful verification allows the miner to validate a new block and add it to the Bitcoin Timechain.
 In recognition of their work, which involves significant costs, the miner is rewarded with a certain number of bitcoins.
 This reward serves as a financial incentive for miners to continue their work of validating transactions and securing the Bitcoin network.

 ![image](assets/en/01.webp)